anaulin/realcoopstories/content/episode/micky-metts-agaric.md

 {{< timestamp "[00:32:38]" >}} _Ana:_ Yeah, it's definitely a big question, right.
 One reason why I am interested in cooperatives is because I have the hope that if we learn to work in this more equitable, partnership-oriented way, as opposed to a hierarchical way with some people on top, some people on bottom, some people doing more work, some people benefiting more, and those two groups not being the same, that may be some of this problems might be improved.

-{{< timestamp "[00:33:05]" >}} But at the same time, I am also very aware there are problems in the co-op world , which leads me to my next question, which is:  have there been any hard decisions that you've all had to make at Agaric?
+{{< timestamp "[00:33:05]" >}} But at the same time, I am also very aware there are problems in the co-op world, which leads me to my next question, which is:  have there been any hard decisions that you've all had to make at Agaric?
 And you talked about firing clients and even though that's not the favorite thing, that's a thing that can be done.
 But what about voting out worker owners or having to pivot or any, any other such hard decision.
 I'm curious what kinds of tensions or frictions have you seen and how are those usually handled at Agaric?

 {{< timestamp "[00:33:41]" >}} _Micky:_ Well, I think we're small enough to have not really seen any of that.
 At one point we did finish up some work on clients early and ran out of work.
 We were like, Oh geez, we've never marketed ourselves or advertised or anything.
 Maybe we should start doing that.
 So we looked into it for a bit, but before we could really get on a train with that more clients came in.